 For applicants to or students in health care programs where there is a greater potential for transmission of bloodborne pathogens to patients/clients as a result of clinical activities in practice settings, there may be requirements for testing for Hepatitis B and C. Testing may be either a condition of admission or a requirement during the course of a program.
 All testing will be done through the University Health Centre.
-Information on any requirements for and timing of testing for particular Faculties, appears in either the Undergraduate Admission section or Program Requirements outlines in the Faculties sections of this Calendar.
+Information on any requirements for and timing of testing for particular Faculties, appears in either the Undergraduate Admission section or Program Requirements outlines in the Faculties sections of this

-An unabridged copy of the Bloodborne Pathogens Policy may be found in §108 of the General Faculties Policy Manual and may be obtained from the University Secretariat.
+An unabridged copy of the Bloodborne Pathogens Policy may be obtained from University Governance (www.ualberta.ca/governance).

-20.5 University Patent Policy
+20.6 University Patent Policy

 By accepting admission, students agree to abide by the provisions of the University of Alberta Patent Policy, as the same may be amended from time to time, with regard to any patentable discoveries or inventions in which students may participate.
 Acceptance of this policy is a condition of registration in any University program.
-Copies of the University of Alberta Patent Policy are available from the Industry Liaison Office.
+Copies of the University of Alberta Patent Policy are available from the Office of the Vice-President, Research.

-20.6 University Standards for the Protection of Human Research Participants
+20.7 University Standards for the Protection of Human Research Participants